Amazon.com, Inc. (NASDAQ:AMZN) Shares Sold by Capital Investment Advisory Services LLC

-Capital Investment Advisory Services LLC reduced its position in Amazon.com, Inc. (NASDAQ:AMZN) by 4.7% in the 1st quarter, HoldingsChannel.com reports.
-The fund owned 103,201 shares of the e-commerce giant’s stock after selling 5,064 shares during the quarter.
-Amazon.com comprises approximately 1.3% of Capital Investment Advisory Services LLC’s holdings, making the stock its 12th largest position.
-Capital Investment Advisory Services LLC’s holdings in Amazon.com were worth $10,660,000 at the end of the most recent quarter.
+Capital Investment Advisory Services LLC cut its stake in shares of Amazon.com, Inc. (NASDAQ:AMZN) by 4.7% in the first quarter, HoldingsChannel.com reports.
+The fund owned 103,201 shares of the e-commerce giant’s stock after selling 5,064 shares during the period.
+Amazon.com makes up about 1.3% of Capital Investment Advisory Services LLC’s investment portfolio, making the stock its 12th biggest position.
+Capital Investment Advisory Services LLC’s holdings in Amazon.com were worth $10,660,000 at the end of the most recent reporting period.

 Amazon.com, Inc engages in the retail sale of consumer products and subscriptions through online and physical stores in North America and internationally.
 It operates through three segments: North America, International, and Amazon Web Services (AWS).
 The company's products offered through its stores include merchandise and content purchased for resale; and products offered by third-party sellers.